 Is law school hard?

-School is simultaneously hard and not hard.
 It’s very difficult to get As, but difficult to completely fail, which seems like an okay trade to me.
-Things seemed pretty straightforward until the last week of October.
-Then due dates and midterms started piling up.
-We also had to keep learning.
-I think the difficulty comes from trying to combine/apply concepts while still learning new ones.
+Most of the difficulty comes from trying to combine/apply concepts while still learning new ones.
 If there were a two-week reading period, or one fewer class, I think it would have been quite manageable.
 Things were also harder for me because I was working about 20 hours a week until November.